-For every hospitalization event of a cohort participant, both a surveillance event ID and a quality control ID are assigned.
-ECG's are copied twice and sent to the Minnesota ECG Coding Center for full Minnesota coding and serial change coding under the two different ID's Appendix V. Comparison of the two sets of codes is made at the Coordinating Center in order to ascertain the degree of repeatability.
+For a sample of hospitalization event of a cohort participant, both a surveillance event ID and a quality control ID are assigned.
+ECG's are copied twice and sent to the Minnesota ECG Reading Center for full Minnesota coding and serial change coding under the two different ID's Appendix V. Comparison of the two sets of codes is made at the Coordinating Center in order to ascertain the degree of repeatability.